 }

 println!("{:?}", map);

+Listing 8-24: Counting occurrences of words using a hash map that stores words and counts

-This will print {"world": 2, "hello": 1, "wonderful": 1}.
+This code will print {"world": 2, "hello": 1, "wonderful": 1}.
 The or_insert method actually returns a mutable reference (&mut V) to the value for this key.
 Here we store that mutable reference in the count variable, so in order to assign to that value we must first dereference count using the asterisk (*).
 The mutable reference goes out of scope at the end of the for loop, so all of these changes are safe and allowed by the borrowing rules.

 Hashing Function

 By default, HashMap uses a cryptographically secure hashing function that can provide resistance to Denial of Service (DoS) attacks.
-This is not the fastest hashing algorithm out there, but the tradeoff for better security that comes with the drop in performance is worth it.
+This is not the fastest hashing algorithm available, but the trade-off for better security that comes with the drop in performance is worth it.
 If you profile your code and find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different hasher.
 A hasher is a type that implements the BuildHasher trait.
-We’ll be talking about traits and how to implement them in Chapter 10.
-You don't necessarily have to implement your own hasher from scratch; crates.io has libraries that others have shared that provide hashers implementing many common hashing algorithms.
+We’ll talk about traits and how to implement them in Chapter 10.
+You don’t necessarily have to implement your own hasher from scratch; https://crates.io has libraries shared by other Rust users that provide hashers implementing many common hashing algorithms.

+prod: confirm xref

 Summary

-Vectors, strings, and hash maps will take you far in programs where you need to store, access, and modify data.
+Vectors, strings, and hash maps will provide a large amount of functionality that you need in programs where you need to store, access, and modify data.
 Here are some exercises you should now be equipped to solve:

 Given a list of integers, use a vector and return the mean (average), median (when sorted, the value in the middle position), and mode (the value that occurs most often; a hash map will be helpful here) of the list.

-Convert strings to Pig Latin, where the first consonant of each word is moved to the end of the word with an added “ay”, so “first” becomes “irst-fay”.
-Words that start with a vowel get “hay” added to the end instead (“apple” becomes “apple-hay”).
-Remember about UTF-8 encoding!
+Convert strings to pig latin.
+The first consonant of each word is moved to the end of the word and “ay” is added, so “first” becomes “irst-fay.”
+Words that start with a vowel have “hay” added to the end instead (“apple” becomes “apple-hay”).
+Keep in mind the details about UTF-8 encoding!

-Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in the company.
-For example, “Add Sally to Engineering” or “Add Amir to Sales”.
+Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in a company.
+For example, “Add Sally to Engineering” or “Add Amir to Sales.”
 Then let the user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.

-The standard library API documentation describes methods these types have that will be helpful for these exercises!
+The standard library API documentation describes methods that vectors, strings, and hash maps have that will be helpful for these exercises!

-We’re getting into more complex programs where operations can fail, which means it’s a perfect time to go over error handling next!
+We’re getting into more complex programs in which operations can fail; so, it’s a perfect time to discuss error handling next!